Imagine being unable to read a paragraph or follow a conversation without your mind wandering.

 - cause negative attitudes toward ADHD diagnosis and treatment

-If you want to help combat ADHD stigma, consider sharing:
+If you want to help address ADHD stigma, consider sharing:

-- Information about treatment.
-Inform others that medication is not a way to compensate for inadequate parenting or laziness.
+- Information about treatment: Inform others that medication is not a way to compensate for actual or perceived inadequate parenting or laziness.
 Instead, it works by correcting ADHD brain chemical differences, and it’s usually effective.

-- Reputable sources for learning.
-Organizations, like Attention Deficit Disorder Association (ADDA) and CHADD, are good places to start for ADHD resources and support.
+- Reputable sources for learning: Organizations, like Attention Deficit Disorder Association (ADDA) and CHADD, are good places to start when looking for ADHD resources and support.

 For many people, the stigma connected to ADHD makes the condition more difficult to live with.
 Stigma can interfere with diagnosis and proper treatment, leading to worse health outcomes.

-Sharing accurate information about ADHD is an effective way to reduce stigma.
-Whether you offer stories from your own experience or facts and statistics from reliable sources, you’re helping to build a bridge between people with ADHD and those who have stigmatized feelings toward it.
+Sharing accurate information about ADHD is an effective way to help reduce stigma.
+Whether you offer stories from your own experience or facts and statistics from reliable sources, you’re helping build a bridge between people with ADHD and those who have stigmatized feelings about the condition.